teambit/docs/docs/tutorials/bit-angular-tutorial.md

 exported 1 components to scope <username>.angular-tutorial
 ```

 Head to the component page on bit.dev, here you can see that the component has a new version.
 The changes are also visible on the component playground.

-## Update the Component in the original project
+## Get component updates

 In this last stage, you are going to import the changes to the original project, switch back to `Angular-tutorial`.